deanwedgbury/testRepo/doc/sprint 2/sprint2.md

 ## Goals for sprint3:

-- display the stuff on processing using a processing library for javascript p3.js
+- Display graphs of our data using a processing library for javascript.
+More details will be discussed in sprint3.